Skip to main content

 merge_strategy = "squash"

-Three hook events — stage_retrying, parallel_start, and parallel_complete — were previously defined and documented but never actually fired by the engine.
-They now trigger at the correct points: stage_retrying fires immediately before backoff sleep on both error-retry and explicit-retry paths, and the parallel hooks fire when parallel node groups start and finish execution.
-If you had hooks configured for these events that weren’t running, they’ll start working now.
+Three new hook events are now available — stage_retrying, parallel_start, and parallel_complete. stage_retrying fires immediately before backoff sleep on both error-retry and explicit-retry paths, and the parallel hooks fire when parallel node groups start and finish execution.

 More